premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 ---
-slug: 'why-mlops-sucks'
+slug: 'mlops-more-oops-than-ops'
-title: Why MLOps sucks?
+title: 'MLOps: More Oops than Ops'
 authors: [biswaroop]
 tags: [llm, prem, performance, mlops, onnx, tensorrt]
 description: 'Navigating the Challenges of Improving Inference Latency for New Large Models through ONNX and TensorRT Optimization.'